yuezongyu/martian-rampart-crater/README.md

 Codes for analyzing Martian rampart crater ejecta

 This repository contains the input files and Python analysis scripts associated with the paper:
 **"Numerical modeling ejecta deposition from oblique impacts in icy layered terrains on Mars"** submitted to *Icarus*.
+The doi in Zenodo is https://doi.org/10.5281/zenodo.18863481

 ## 📌 Overview